 Scenario Opera tion Description Helpful Links Sharing Share The image is shared with another user in the same region.
 The target user can use the image (with the same ID as the source image) but the image owner is still the user who shared it.
 For details, see Sharing Specified Images.
-In-region replication under the same account Replica te This is used for enabling advanced features (such as fast ECS creation from an image).
-For details, see Replicating Images.
+In-region replication under the same account Replica te This is used for conversion between encrypted images and unencrypted images or for enabling advanced features (such as fast ECS creation from an image).
+For details, see Replicating Images Within a Region.

-7.3.3 What Do I Do If I Cannot Share My Images?
+7.4.3 What Do I Do If I Cannot Share My Images?

 - Some images cannot be shared.
 Therefore, the Share option is not provided for them in the Operation column.
+The following images cannot be shared:

+- Encrypted images

-The following images cannot be shared: - Full-ECS images created from a CSBS backup
+- Full-ECS images created from a CSBS backup

-7.4 OS
+7.5 OS

-7.4.1 How Do I Select an OS?
+7.5.1 How Do I Select an OS?